felipeimp22/React-Jussi-Challenger/README.md

 You can filter all of these items by the search input of the header, as long as the json server is running, <br/>
 otherwise, you will be able to filter only the test items.

 ---

+### Scroll's
+In the Header you have two options: <br/>
+Nossas soluções and Conheça a Jüssi <br/>
+If you click these options will give a smooth scrool in the place belonging to them on the page.

+---

 ### Purchase page
 characterized by the shopping cart icon in the header.
 You can add items and then see the items added to your list <br/>